Ned Rorem

 Long Biography:

-Words and music were inextricably linked for Ned Rorem.
-Time magazine has called him "the world's best composer of art songs," yet his musical and literary ventures extended far beyond this specialized field.
-Rorem had composed three symphonies, four piano concertos, and an array of other orchestral works; music for numerous combinations of chamber forces; ten operas; choral works of every description; ballets and other music for the theater; and literally hundreds of songs and cycles.
-He was the author of sixteen books, including five volumes of diaries and collections of lectures and criticism.
+Ned Rorem, hailed by Time magazine as "the world's best composer of art songs," is celebrated for his immense catalog of musical compositions as well as his acclaimed body of literary work, including five volumes of diaries and collections of lectures and criticism.
+Winner of a Pulitzer Prize and GRAMMY Award, Rorem composed three symphonies, four piano concertos, and an array of other orchestral works; music for numerous combinations of chamber forces; 10 operas; choral works of every description; ballets and other music for the theater; and literally hundreds of songs and cycles.

-Ned Rorem is one of America's most honored composers.
 In addition to a Pulitzer Prize, awarded in 1976 for his suite Air Music, Rorem had been the recipient of a Fulbright Fellowship (1951), a Guggenheim Fellowship (1957), and an award from the National Institute of Arts and Letters (1968).
 He was a three-time winner of the ASCAP-Deems Taylor Award; in 1998 he was chosen Composer of the Year by Musical America.
 The Atlanta Symphony recording of the String Symphony, Sunday Morning, and Eagles received a Grammy Award for Outstanding Orchestral Recording in 1989.
 He served as President of the American Academy of Arts and Letters from 2000-2003.
 In 2001 he was named a Chevalier de l’Ordre des Arts et Des Lettres by France for his contribution to the enrichment of the French cultural inheritance.
 In 2003 he was awarded the Gold Medal in Music, for an entire body of work, by the Academy of Arts and Letters; and also received ASCAP’s Lifetime Achievement Award.
-He had received numerous honorary degrees.

-Among his many commissions for new works were those from the Ford Foundation (for Poems of Love and the Rain, 1962), the Lincoln Center Foundation (for Sun, 1965); the Koussevitzky Foundation (for Letters from Paris, 1966); the Atlanta Symphony (String Symphony, 1985); the Chicago Symphony (Goodbye My Fancy, 1990); Carnegie Hall (Spring Music, 1991); the New York Philharmonic (Concerto for English Horn and Orchestra, 1993); and the Philadelphia Orchestra (Flute Concerto, 2002).
-Among the distinguished conductors who have performed his music are Bernstein, Masur, Mehta, Mitropoulos, Ormandy, Previn, Reiner, Slatkin, Steinberg, and Stokowski.
+Rorem’s music was commissioned by many of the world’s most prestigious institutions, including the Ford Foundation (Poems of Love and the Rain, 1962), Lincoln Center Foundation (Sun, 1965); Koussevitzky Foundation (Letters from Paris, 1966); Atlanta Symphony (String Symphony, 1985); Chicago Symphony Orchestra (Goodbye My Fancy, 1990); Carnegie Hall (Spring Music, 1991); the New York Philharmonic (Concerto for English Horn and Orchestra, 1993); and the Philadelphia Orchestra (Flute Concerto, 2002).
+Rorem's final opera, Our Town, a setting of Thorton Wilder’s acclaimed play, premiered at the Indiana University Jacob's School of Music in 2006.
+Among the distinguished conductors who performed his music were Bernstein, Masur, Mehta, Mitropoulos, Ormandy, Previn, Reiner, Slatkin, Steinberg, and Stokowski.

-Rorem is justly renowned for his art songs; his catalog includes more than 500 works in the medium.
-Evidence of Things Not Seen, his evening-length song cycle for four singers and piano, represents his magnum opus in the genre.
-The New York Festival of Song premiered the cycle at Weill Recital Hall of Carnegie Hall in January 1998.
-New York magazine called Evidence of Things Not Seen "one of the musically richest, most exquisitely fashioned, most voice-friendly collections of songs I have ever heard by any American composer;" Chamber Music magazine deemed it "a masterpiece."
+Rorem’s catalog of art songs includes more than 500 works.
+His magnum opus was Evidence of Things Not Seen, an evening-length song cycle for four singers and piano that premiered at Carnegie Hall with the New York Festival of Song in 1998.
+New York magazine called the work "one of the musically richest, most exquisitely fashioned, most voice-friendly collections of songs I have ever heard by any American composer."
+Chamber Music magazine deemed it "a masterpiece."

-Rorem's most recent opera, Our Town, which he completed with librettist J.D.
-McClatchy, is a setting of the acclaimed Thorton Wilder play of the same name.
-It premiered at the Indiana University Jacob's School of Music in February 2006 and has enjoyed subsequent performances with the Lake George Opera and Aspen Music Theater Center, North Carolina School of the Arts, the Juilliard School, the Guildhall School of Music, and Festival Opera in Walnut Creek, CA.
+Rorem's final opera, Our Town, a setting of Thorton Wilder’s acclaimed play that h completed with librettist J.D.
+McClatchy, premiered at the Indiana University Jacob's School of Music in 2006 and has enjoyed subsequent performances with the Lake George Opera and Aspen Music Theater Center, North Carolina School of the Arts, the Juilliard School, and the Guildhall School of Music.

 Rorem was born in Richmond, Indiana on October 23, 1923.
 As a child he moved to Chicago with his family; by the age of ten his piano teacher had introduced him to Debussy and Ravel, an experience which "changed my life forever," according to the composer.
 At seventeen he entered the Music School of Northwestern University, two years later receiving a scholarship to the Curtis Institute in Philadelphia.
 He studied composition under Bernard Wagenaar at Juilliard, taking his B.A. in 1946 and his M.A. degree (along with the $1,000 George Gershwin Memorial Prize in composition) in 1948.
 In New York he worked as Virgil Thomson's copyist in return for $20 a week and orchestration lessons.
 He studied on fellowship at the Berkshire Music Center in Tanglewood in the summers of 1946 and 1947; in 1948 his song The Lordly Hudson was voted the best published song of that year by the Music Library Association.